Curricular Education Programs

 2. Complete all fields on the application form.
 Click submit application at end.

-When you submit your application, you will see a confirmation screen and you will receive a confirmation email.
+When you submit your application, please note you will NOT receive a confirmation email.
+After submitting, you will see a confirmation screen.
 You will also receive an email from undergrad@eagleton.rutgers.edu when your application is processed and with recommendation letter status.

-Eagleton must receive ALL components of your application packet by Monday, October 23rd at 5:00 pm.
+Eagleton must receive ALL components of your application packet by Monday, October 21st at 5:00 pm.
 Late applications will not be accepted.
-Students must submit an application BEFORE recommendation letters are processed.
 Receipt of recommendation letters will be confirmed with applicants via email after their application is submitted.
-All recommendation letters must be received by Monday, October 23rd at 5 pm to be included in this application packet.
+All recommendation letters must be received by Monday, October 21st at 5:00 pm to be included in this application packet.

 Frequently Asked Questions